Should You Get Your Old Dog's Teeth Cleaned?

 Good dental health is important in every dog.
-One way to help keep your fur-baby’s dental health in tip-top shape is to have their teeth cleaned.
+One way to help keep your dog’s dental health in tip-top shape is to have their teeth cleaned.
 But what if your dog is already in their senior years?
-Is having their teeth cleaned still a good idea?
+Is having their teeth cleaned still a good idea and is it safe to have an older dog's teeth cleaned?

 In this article, we’ll talk about the factors that will affect your decision on whether or not you should have your old dog’s teeth cleaned and other ways you can maintain their dental health.